Vishwa9011/todo-test/README.md

-# Simple Todo App
+# Todo App

-A fully functional Todo app built using HTML, CSS, and JavaScript.
+A simple and fully functional Todo app using HTML, CSS, and JavaScript.

-## Features
+**Features:**
-- Add new tasks
+- Add tasks
+- Mark tasks as done
 - Delete tasks
-- Mark tasks as completed (click the task)

 ## Usage
-1. Open `index.html` in your browser.
+Open `index.html` in your browser to start using the app.
-2. Enter a task and click 'Add' (or press Enter).
-3. Click a task to mark as complete.
-Click 'Delete' to remove.